adbario/adbario/README.md

 ### Hi there, I'm Riku 👋

-I work on crypto, NFT and Web3 projects and collaborate on open-source packages when the time allows me to.
+I work mainly on Web3 and AI projects and collaborate on open-source packages whenever possible.

 I'm a business-minded full-stack software developer and graphic designer passionate about delivering creative solutions for complex software problems.